geneontology/exp-simple-report-generation/README.md

-# exp-simple-report-generation
+# simple-report-system

-A repo to experiment with reports run through GH.
+## Overview

+This is an experimental GH Actions-based report runner.

 As it stands now (and this is an early experimental mess) what we have is:

 * when a ticket is opened
-* it is checked for a label ("REPORTY")
+* multiple workflows are triggered
-* if it is found, we
+* if a workflow matches the label on the ticket, it continues (otherwise skipped)
+* a matching workflow
+  * greps out GO terms
+  * makes annotation TSVs for the matched terms
-  * make a directory in reports in the main repo that corresponds to the issue number
+  * puts them into a reports/ directory for the opened issue number
-  * run a golr query top get TSVs for all GO terms found in the issue body
-  * commit the reports back to the repo
+  * commits the reports back into `main`

-Things to ponder:
+## Things to ponder

 - all sorts of fun trigger and actions can be though of here
 - cleaning/archiving could be ticket closing